-RecordPoint offers automated records management that enables you to classify personally identifiable information (PII) and payment card industry (PCI) information consistently and at scale, with greater speed and accuracy.
+RecordPoint offers automated data classification that enables you to classify personally identifiable information (PII) and payment card industry (PCI) information consistently and at scale, with greater speed and accuracy.

 Bringing consistency to your data management, no matter where the data is